 7. Share it on Pinterest

 In addition to other social media sites, be sure to use Pinterest, which is an ideal platform for infographics.
 Since this fast growing site is image-oriented, infographics are very popular there.
 Be sure to create boards that attract the kind of more traffic you’re seeking.
-You can create as many boards as you want on Pinterest.
+You can create infographics on as many boards as you want on Pinterest.

 8. Optimize Your Infographics